dpriskorn/ItemSubjector/README.md

 Then checkout the latest release.

-`git checkout v0.x` where x is the latest number on the release page.
+`git checkout vx.x.x` where x is the latest number on the release page.

 ## Setup the environment